SMALL PHONE

 2. Set voicemail and call forwarding

-In early 2020, the National Safety Council said cellphones were involved in more than a quarter of crashes.
-Create a voicemail that alerts callers you're unavailable while driving.
-Automatically forward calls to your manager or a designated employee to manage while you're en route.
+Create a voicemail that informs callers you’re unavailable while driving.
+Automatically forward calls to your manager or a designated employee to manage while you’re en route.

 3. Turn off your phone and securely store it